pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 This also works for the collection log.
 A thing to note here is that if you want any new collection log items shown you need to open the collection log interface at that boss / category at least once.

 ## 👥 Acknowledgements
-Shout-out to the following people helping out a lot giving feedback on several release versions of both the RuneLite Plugin and Twitch Extension:
-- Gamma1991
-- dkvl
-- Adam
-- deathbeam
-- Alexsuperfly
-- melky
-- Hannah IM
+Shout-out to the RuneLite team and many streamers providing valuable feedback and suggestions 🙌

 ## 🔮 Future
 Future features that might be added based on feedback are: